How to Keep Your Reading Resolutions for 2020

 3. Throw yourself into the culture

 Talk to your friends about what they’re reading.
 Join a book club.
 Read about new books and book reviews.
-“By immersing yourself in book culture, you’re guaranteed to have a spark lit when you hear about an exciting new book,” said Lucidon.
+“By immersing yourself in book culture, you’re guaranteed to have a spark lit when you hear about an exciting new book,” says Lucidon.

 4. Don’t be afraid to stop reading something

 This advice sounds counterintuitive to the point of this article, but hear us out.
 We’re sure there have been times when you’re dying to read a book only to figure out a few pages in that you’re just not that into it.
-“If you’re struggling to get through a book, it’s ok to give up!” said Hermans.
+“If you’re struggling to get through a book, it’s ok to give up!” says Hermans.
 “Life is too short to read books you don’t like.”
 Don’t guilt yourself into finishing a book just because you picked it up to begin with.
 Feel free to move on to – and discover -- something else.

 5. Carry your book with you

 In the school pickup line?
 Get reading.
 Kids don’t want to leave the park just yet?
 One more chapter it is.
-“Books make great dining companions!” said Lucidon.
+“Books make great dining companions!” says Lucidon.
 “Some of my loveliest reads have happened over a glass of wine in a quiet restaurant.”
 If you’ve always got your book with you, those spare moments that feel like wasted time can become small gateways into the literary world.

 Armed with this sage advice, now is the perfect time to cozy up and make a date with that book you’ve been meaning to read.
 Need some suggestions?
 Hermans recommends Jason Rekulak’s The Impossible Fortress, about a group of young friends in the 1980s.
 Or, try Nina LaCour’s We Are Okay, about a young woman who spends the holidays alone on campus during her first year at college and tries to find her path forward.
 Pick one of these or grab something that's been sitting on your shelf forever.
 What are you waiting for?